percona/percona-server/doc/source/myrocks/variables.rst

 Enables the rocksdb iterator upper bounds and lower bounds in read options.

 The default value is ``TRUE``.

+.. variable:: rocksdb_enable_native_partition

+  :cli: ``--rocksdb-enable-native-partition``
+  :dyn: No
+  :scope: Global
+  :vartype: Boolean
+  :default: ``OFF``

+This variable is **experimental** and should not be used in production.

+This variable enables native partitioning and may be used when upgrading to 8.0.

 .. variable:: rocksdb_enable_remove_orphaned_dropped_cfs